brugr9/UEPluginVolumeCreator/README.md

   * **Values Of Interest Actor**: A "Values Of Interest Actor" consumes the volume texture from a "Scalar Volume Actor", manages and applies DICOM Window Attributes 'Center' and 'Width'.
   * **Values Of Interest User Widget and Values Of Interest User Widget Actor**: To access and change parameters of a "Values Of Interest Actor" in runtime, the plugin provides with a "Values Of Interest User Widget" and a "Values Of Interest User Widget Actor".
 * **Multiplanar Rendering MPR**
-  * **Multiplanar Rendering Actor**: The Values Of Interest may be visualized by multiplanar rendering in a "Multiplanar Rendering Actor", which holds three mutually perpendicular planes, i.e. coronal, sagittal and axial plane as a 3D representation.
+  * **Multiplanar Rendering Actor**: The Values Of Interest may be visualised by multiplanar rendering in a "Multiplanar Rendering Actor", which holds three mutually perpendicular planes, i.e. coronal, sagittal and axial plane as a 3D representation.
   * **Multiplanar Rendering User Widget and Multiplanar Rendering User Widget Actor**: The "Multiplanar Rendering Actor" produces planar rendering, which is also consumed by a "Multiplanar Rendering User Widget" and a "Multiplanar Rendering User Widget Actor", which are 2D representations of MPR.
 The anatomical planes can be moved in the direction of their corresponding axes interactively in real-time.
 * **Volume Rendering**
   * **Direct Volume Rendering DVR**
-    * **Direct Volume Rendering Actor**: The Values Of Interest may be visualized by direct volume rendering in a "Direct Volume Rendering Actor".
+    * **Direct Volume Rendering Actor**: The Values Of Interest may be visualised by direct volume rendering in a "Direct Volume Rendering Actor".
 The "Direct Volume Rendering Actor" extent is visualised by a bounding box.
     * **Direct Volume Rendering User Widget and Direct Volume Rendering User Widget Actor**: To access and change parameters of a "Direct Volume Rendering Actor" in runtime, the plugin provides with a "Direct Volume Rendering User Widget" and a "Direct Volume Rendering User Widget Actor".
   * **Clipping**
     * **Clipping Cube Actor**: The "Direct Volume Rendering Actor" can optionally be cropped in real-time using a "Clipping Cube Actor".
     * **Clipping Cube Handles Actor**: A "Clipping Cube Actor" can optionally be modified with a "Clipping Cube Handles Actor" interactively in real-time.
     * **Clipping Plane Actor**: The "Direct Volume Rendering Actor" can optionally be cropped in real-time using a "Clipping Plane Actor".
   * **Light Source Actor**: The "Direct Volume Rendering Actor" can optionally be illuminated with spot light sources from one or more "Light Source Actors".
-  * **Orientation Guide Actor**: The "Direct Volume Rendering Actor" can optionally be attached a rotation synchronized "Orientation Guide Actor".
+  * **Orientation Guide Actor**: The "Direct Volume Rendering Actor" can optionally be attached a rotation synchronised "Orientation Guide Actor".

 <div style='page-break-after: always'></div>